-As a brief history of Mr. Fischer’s background, he graduated from Texas A&M University in 1972 with a bachelor’s degree with honors in Aerospace Engineering.
-He began his career with Humble Oil Company, now Exxon Company USA, where he held various engineering and supervisory positions.
-From 1977 until 1988, Mr. Fischer served as operations manager for TXO Production Corp. and for Slawson Exploration Company.
-In 1988, Mark founded Chaparral Energy, Inc. as a privately held independent oil and gas
+Mark A. Fischer graduated from Texas A&M University in 1972 with a bachelor’s degree with honors in Aerospace Engineering.
+He began his career with Humble Oil Company, now Exxon Company USA, in the Permian Basin of West Texas where he held various positions as production engineer, reservoir engineer, field superintendent and Supervising Production Engineer.

 Chief Operating Officer

 Shawn Wiley currently serves as Chief Operating Officer for Pointe Vista (PV).
 He focuses on the day-to-day operations of the PV companies and integrating and planning future PV properties and amenities.
 In 2004, Shawn graduated from the United States Military Academy at West Point.

 Prior to joining the PV team, Shawn spent 13 years in the oil & gas industry on both the operator and service side.
 He led various functions, including Health Safety and Environment (HSE), Environmental Engineering, Procurement and Operational Quality.

 Before entering the private sector, Shawn was a Captain in the United States Army.
 His final assignment was serving as the Intelligence Officer with the 1-9 Cavalry of the 1st Cavalry Division in southeast Iraq along the Iranian border interdicting lethal aid from Iran.
 Just 14 months earlier, he deployed to Baghdad as a Scout Platoon Leader and Troop Executive Officer with the 8-10 Cavalry of the 4thInfantry Division.
 Shawn spent two years deployed to Iraq and was subsequently awarded the Bronze Star Medal twice.